vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 #### Configure Tanzu Kubernetes Grid Networks in NSX Advanced Load Balancer

-As part of the cloud creation in NSX Advanced Load Balancer, only management network is configured in NSX Advanced Load Balancer.
+As part of the cloud creation in NSX Advanced Load Balancer, only management network has been configured in NSX Advanced Load Balancer.
 Complete the following steps to configure these networks:

    * TKG Management Network
    * TKG Workload Network